Session of Supreme State Council of Union State

 On the whole, the Supreme State Council session discussed bilateral cooperation, integration and economic contacts.
 “Our project is a sustainable platform for strengthening Belarus-Russia relations.
 The major goal remains unchanged – faster social and economic development of the two states and higher living standards for our peoples,” the Belarusian head of state said.

-Alexander Lukashenko stated that in 2017 the sides reversed the decline in mutual trade.
+Aleksandr Lukashenko stated that in 2017 the sides reversed the decline in mutual trade.
 Today, it is important to cement the positive trends and to ensure that the trade between the two countries keeps growing, including by means of removing mutual barriers and exemptions and creating an equal competitive environment.
 “Lately, issues have often been transferred from one integration organization to another, for example, to the Eurasian Economic Union.
 I think we should stop doing it because the Union State is fully capable of addressing such issues.
 If any problems obstruct our relations, we should deal with them here and now.
 In order to find a consensus, there is no need to discuss issues with the countries that are not involved in them,” the President noted.

-Alexander Lukashenko pointed to the coordinating role of the Union State Standing Committee.
+Aleksandr Lukashenko pointed to the coordinating role of the Union State Standing Committee.
 It should ensure systemic and continuous interaction of corresponding ministries and agencies of Belarus and Russia.
 He asked State Secretary of the Union State Grigory Rapota to think things through and clearly see the balance of interests of the parties across the issues discussed by the Standing Committee.
 “A week ago I instructed the government to have Grigory Rapota at all the talks.
 They should be in the know; they should be familiar with the matter.
 It would be good if the Standing Committee members also take part in a discussion of disputable issues,” the President said.

-Alexander Lukashenko remarked that Belarus-Russia cooperation in foreign policy matters is systemic and multifaceted.
+Aleksandr Lukashenko remarked that Belarus-Russia cooperation in foreign policy matters is systemic and multifaceted.
 Belarus and Russia rely on the same or similar views on the main problems of the modern world and support each other in international organizations.
 The Belarusian and Russian ministries of foreign affairs interact in a productive manner as they implement authorized programs, the Belarusian leader was convinced.

 The head of state noted that protecting the interests of citizens of both countries represents a special part in the efforts to build and enhance the Union State of Belarus and Russia.
 “A corresponding level of various rights and freedoms for securing these interests has already been fully enabled.
 At least, the Union State of Belarus and Russia has advanced farther than any other integration project.
 Some issues may happen, for instance, the crossing of the Belarusian-Russian border.
-We’ve agreed that we will resolve the problem soon,” Alexander Lukashenko said.
+We’ve agreed that we will resolve the problem soon,” Aleksandr Lukashenko said.

 “We understand the Russian stance on border control in view of the need to take care of security of the world football championship going on in Russia.
 But we expect that all the outstanding issues concerning the crossing of the Belarusian-Russian border have to be addressed,” the Belarus President stated.